joshuamangi/bajeti/docs/system_design/functional_requirements.md

 - [x] Users should be able to delete Categories
 - [ ] Users should be able to filter Categories with a slider
 - [ ] Users should be able to view Category Limits status
+- [ ] Users should be able to flag if a Category is recurring monthly

 ## Expenses